YuhuaJiang2002/Nirvana/README.md

 4. Add tests and documentation
 5. Submit a pull request

 ## 🙏 Acknowledgments

 - FastMRI team for the MRI dataset infrastructure
-- Flash Attention team for efficient attention implementations
+- Flash Linear Attention team for efficient attention implementations

 ## 📞 Contact